0483 758 808PO Box 82 Herston QLD Australia 4029info@cherish.org.au

-Every day in Australia, 18 women are diagnosed with gynaecological cancer.
-Six will not survive.
+Over 7,000 Australian women are diagnosed with gynaecological cancer each year.
+One in three will not survive 5 years.
 Together, we can change that.

 • Learn the signs and symptoms of gynaecological cancer